How to Get a Satellite View of Your House Using Google Earth

 On Google Earth Pro you can use lines and shapes to check distances and estimate elevations.
 For instance, you can use the elevation information to plan hikes around your countryside.

-On Google Earth for Chrome, Android and iOS you can use the Measure Tool to calculate the perimeter or distance of between points on the map (see screenshot).
+On Google Earth Web, Android and iOS you can use the Measure Tool to calculate the perimeter or distance of between points on the map (see screenshot).

 4. Use Historical View to Go Back to the Past

 Google Earth Pro has a slider tucked away on the toolbar that works like a time machine.
 Imagine you are looking at the satellite view of your house or any other location and would like to see how it looked in the past.
 You can do three things to access historical imagery for the location.